THE TRUTH IN PRINT

 for the remission of sins, and ye shall receive the gift of the Holy Ghost”

-to have been translated out of the power of darkness and into Christ’s kingdom.
+been translated out of the power of darkness and into Christ’s kingdom.
+Paul

-Paul further says, “Giving thanks unto the Father, which hath made us meet to
+further says, “Giving thanks unto the Father, which hath made us meet to be

 hath delivered us from the power of darkness, and hath translated us into the